 - Obtain public comment and be reflective of the community's voice

-Each year in April, the Town begins recruiting applicants for upcoming vacancies.
-Applications are accepted and candidates are interviewed by a team consisting of the Town Council liaison, Town staff members and a current member of the board or commission.
+Applications are accepted throughout the year for interim vacancies.
+Annual recruitment occurs each year in April: Applications are accepted and candidates are interviewed by a team consisting of the Town Council liaison, Town staff members and a current member of the board or commission.
 Recommendations for appointments are made to Council for formal approval.

 - Appointees serve without compensation in an advisory role.